Bank of China Credit Cards

 - The requisite income and tax documentation as above

-- A photocopy of your employment pass which should be valid for at least 9 months and a copy of your passport.
+- A photocopy of your employment pass which should be valid for at least 9 months

 FAQs about Bank of China credit cards